UniKonf/vibey/README.md

 The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

+Check out their [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## 💪 Thanks to all Contributors

 Thanks a lot for spending your time helping vibey grow.
 Thanks a lot!
 Keep rocking 🍻